 Fees for a private mediator will depend on the experience of the mediator and the length of the mediation.

 Should your matter not be resolved during mediation and the parties decide to proceed through the Supreme Court process, you will be required to pay the relevant court fees.
 These court fees are determined by the Supreme Court.

 We do not believe it is ethical to offer litigation loan agreements to clients.
 As a result we do not charge any interest or fees for finance.

 We don’t include any uplift fee - you will never be required to pay more than you need to.

 Save Time and Money

 Heckenberg Lawyers specialise in Will disputes and have successfully represented our clients in contested Will cases for over 25 years.
 We have a success rate of 97%.

 This area of law is complex and we know what is required to obtain the correct information, follow the necessary processes and negotiate successful outcomes without spending more time than is necessary.
 This saves you money!

 We send you an itemised account every month that keeps you up to date with the running costs in your matter.

 Every Will dispute is different.
-Each matter has its own unique circumstances which is why it is impossible to accurately predict how much a case will cost to resolve in total.
+Each matter has its own unique circumstances which is why it is impossible to precisely calculate how much a case will cost to resolve in total.